 - 24.1 RRS 42 shall apply as except the following: - (a) A boat that has not yet started may use engine propulsion to proceed to no closer 200 yards from the starting area after the preparatory signal for its class. - (b) Engine propulsion may be used to avoid a collision with commercial traffic providing that such usage does not advance the boat's position from its original position just prior to the hazardous incident. - (c) A boat may temporarily pull out of the Challenge.
 In order to safely enter or leave a harbor, motoring from a minimum safe distance for the conditions is acceptable.
-Any motoring that would be necessary must not improve the Skipper's position. - (d) An engine may be used for generating electrical power provided that such use does not advance the boat's position. - (e) All uses of the engine for propulsion must be logged and reported to the Race Committee when registering after the Challenge. - (f) The use of engine power to free a grounded vessel shall be permitted as long as its use does not advance the vessel's position.
+Any motoring that would be necessary must not improve the Skipper's position. - (d) An engine may be used for generating electrical power provided that such use does not advance the boat's position. - (e) All uses of the engine for propulsion must be logged and reported to the Race Committee when registering after the Challenge. - (f) The use of engine power to free a grounded vessel shall be permitted if its use does not advance the vessel's position. - (g) Engine propulsion may be used to clear seaweed or fish netting from the keel, rudder, or propeller if the use does not improve the boat's position.